microsoft/VirtualClient/website/docs/dependencies/0050-install-java-jdk.md

 * linux-arm64
 * win-x64
 * win-arm64

+## JDK version supported
+* microsoft-jdk-21.0.1
+* microsoft-jdk-17.0.9
+* microsoft-jdk-17.0.5
+* microsoft-jdk-17.0.3
+* microsoft-jdk-17.0.2
+* microsoft-jdk-16.0.2
+* microsoft-jdk-11.0.19

+The JDK packaging process is currently manual.
+Please reachout to `virtualclient@microsoft.com`, or raise a GitHub issue, to request a particular JDK build.

 ## Profile Component Parameters
 The following section describes the parameters used by the individual component in the profile.